zedwarth/Project-Euler/README.md

-Project Euler Solutions written in Python.
+#Project Euler Solutions
+##written in Python 3

+I've solved these problems while learning Python 3.

-See http://projecteuler.net/ for more information.
+If you're intrested in trying for yourself see [Project Euler](http://projecteuler.net/) for more information.